10 Tips That Will Make You a Better Blogger

 10. Track, Analyze and Learn from Your Results

-If you haven’t already, be sure to develop a system for tracking the success of your posts.
+If you haven’t already, develop a system for tracking the success of your posts.
 Naturally, you should capture metrics like traffic, bounce rate and social shares for all your content.
-But, as mentioned earlier, each piece of content should have a purpose so you may need to add or adjust your system accordingly.
+But, as mentioned earlier, each piece of content should have a purpose so you may need to adjust your system accordingly.

 Successful blogs don’t typically happen overnight or by accident.
-Those who are successful invest significant time into planning and craft each post with intention.
+Those who are successful plan and craft each and every post with intention.
 These same bloggers view publication not as the end, but the beginning of the next phase which is to promote the post like crazy, track the results and look for ways to improve.